The Alien Space of Science: Sampling Coherent but Cognitively Unavailable Research Directions: Conceptual Units and Clustering Validation

-\paragraph{Methodology.} We explored a range of clustering hyperparameters to identify an appropriate trade-off between reconstruction quality and atom transferability.
-For each paper, we reconstructed a research blog post from its atom representation and compared it against the original extracted blog described in Section \ref{sec:units}.
-To measure reconstruction quality, we use an LLM-as-judge approach with a 5-point scale: full match (5), mostly match (4), partial match (3), minimal match (2), and no match (1).
+We validate the representation layer in two parts.
+First, we verify that conceptual units preserve the methodology of the original distilled blog post.
+Second, we choose a clustering method, clustering hyperparameters, and reassignment coverage by testing whether candidate clusters form separable semantic groups.

-\paragraph{Baseline with Conceptual Units.} Using all paper-specific conceptual units achieves near-perfect reconstruction scores ($\sim$100\% full match).
-This validates that our extraction process preserves the essential content of research papers.
-Conceptual units capture fine-grained, paper-specific details that fully characterize the research contribution.
+\paragraph{Conceptual-unit reconstruction.} For each paper, we reconstructed the distilled blog post from its paper-specific conceptual units and compared the reconstruction against the original distilled blog.
+The LLM judge used a five-point scale: full match (5), mostly match (4), partial match (3), minimal match (2), and no match (1), with instructions to evaluate mechanism equivalence rather than exact wording.